jimmy-crtl/CIND-810-Capstone-Project/README.md

 # Using the prediction made with our model, we evaluate the accuracy of our prediction using a Confusion Matrix.
 predict_dt3 <- predict(dt_model3, testing.dataQ)
 confusionMatrix(data=predict_dt3, testing.dataQ$Vote.Choice, positive = "Conservative")
-# Results of confusion matrix
-# Wow! there is a difference here as compared to our last model.

-# Step 9: Analyzing the results of the model
+# Step 9: Review Results
-# Step 9.1 Logistic Regression
 # Step 9.1.1 Question 1
 summary(Q.1)
 print(Q.1)

 # Step 9.1.2 Question 2
 summary(Q.2)
 print(Q.2)

 # Step 9.1.3 Question 3
 summary(Q.3)
 print(Q.3)

 # Step 10: Compare the results of the logit model to the decision tree model
 # Step 10.1.1: Question 1
 print(dt_model)